Compassionate Hospice Care

 Hospice care focuses on pain control and symptom management, allowing individuals facing life-limiting illnesses to die as they lived their lives — in comfort, at peace and in control of their care and surroundings.

 Hospice care is primarily provided in the home — whether “home” is a person’s house or a long-term care facility, a nursing home or an assisted living facility.
-Because, at home, patients are surrounded by the loving support of their family and friends.
+Why?
+At home, patients are surrounded by the loving support of their family and friends.

 Chapters Health offers a full continuum of hospice care to support patients in whatever stage of illness they face.
 Our integrated team coordinates ongoing care that encompasses physical, spiritual, social and emotional needs, continually responding as the illness progresses and a higher level of care is needed.

-- Basic hospice services are provided at the patient’s home and are available around the clock, delivered by our experts in pain management and symptom control.
-Our comprehensive team of physicians, nurses, social services specialists, pharmacists, pharmacy technicians, respiratory therapists, durable medical equipment technicians, hospice aides, chaplains and trained volunteers coordinate efforts to treat the entire person, not just the disease.
-Hospice-related medications, medical equipment and supplies are delivered right to your door.
+Basic hospice care services are provided at the patient’s home and are available around the clock.
+These services are delivered by our experts in pain management and symptom control.
+Our comprehensive team of physicians, nurses, social services specialists, pharmacists, pharmacy technicians, respiratory therapists, durable medical equipment technicians, hospice aides, chaplains, grief specialists and trained volunteers coordinate efforts to treat the entire person, not just the disease.
+Hospice-related medications, medical equipment and supplies are delivered right to the door.

-- Continuous care is provided when a patient needs more constant care.
+Continuous care is provided when a patient needs more constant care.
 With a goal to provide symptom management at the patient’s residence rather than transferring him/her to a hospital, we provide short-term, periodic and supplemental support in the home, nursing home or assisted living facility.
-Continuous care is available in short periods of variable lengths up to 24 hours a day.
+Continuous care is available in short periods of time varying in length up to 24 hours a day.

-- Inpatient care is provided during a medical crisis, to control or manage symptoms that cannot be managed as effectively at home.
-The patient may be admitted to a Chapters Health hospice house or contracted hospital or nursing home.
+Inpatient care is provided during a medical crisis to control or manage symptoms that cannot be managed as effectively at home.
+The patient may be admitted to a Chapters Health hospice house (click here for more information about Good Shepherd Hospice houses and here for LifePath Hospice) or care center.
 Although inpatient care takes place outside the patient’s primary residence, our team continues to coordinate care.

 Our social services specialists also lend a helping hand, offering guidance to both the patient and family in dealing with the emotional burdens of an end-of-life illness.
 Our chaplains provide spiritual care, serving patients of all faiths, respecting individual beliefs, traditions and wishes.
 And, our certified hospice aides assist with daily tasks such as bathing, light cooking and assistance with household chores.